Karl Rove: Activities in 2008

-2009–present
+Since 2009

 In September 2009, Rove was inducted into the Scandinavian-American Hall of Fame.
 The induction became a major dispute as political views clashed over the announcement.
 Governor John Hoeven was scheduled to introduce Rove during the SAHF banquet but did not attend.
-At that time, Rove was being investigated by Democrats in Congress for his role in the 2006 dismissal of nine U.S. Attorneys.
+At that time, Rove was being investigated by Democrats in Congress for his role in the 2006 dismissal of nine U.S. attorneys.

 In 2010, with former RNC chair Ed Gillespie, Rove helped found American Crossroads, a Republican 527 organization raising money for the 2012 election effort.
 Rove serves as an informal adviser for this Super-PAC.

 In a profile which appeared in the December 15, 2011 issue of The New Republic, Rove, with his hands-on involvement with American Crossroads, was described as one of the shrewdest navigators of the political climate after the Supreme Court's Citizens United decision which exempted political broadcasts funded by corporations and unions from campaign finance limits.
 "Rove had no role in creating this new legal environment... but if Rove and his allies did not invent it, they certainly were adroit at exploiting it."

 Following Todd Akin's comments regarding "legitimate rape" and the notion that raped women are unlikely to become pregnant, Rove joked about murdering the Missouri Senate candidate, saying "We should sink Todd Akin.
 If he's found mysteriously murdered, don't look for my whereabouts!"
 After multiple news outlets picked up on the story, Rove apologized for the remark.
 Rove's Crossroads GPS organization had previously pulled its television advertising from Missouri in the wake of the comments.